 Example video of D2P/CLS

-D2P was created by Frank Ritter, Korey MacDougall, Dan Guzek, Josh Irwin, Jeremiah Hiam, Mark Cohen, & Martin Yeh, with some base software written by Tatum Software.
-Chris Garrison and Ysabelle Coutu, and Allison Hughes, created the trauma nursing tutor.
+D2P was created by Frank Ritter, Josh Irwin, Chad Chae, Korey MacDougall, Dan Guzek, Josh Irwin, Jeremiah Hiam, Mark Cohen, & Martin Yeh, with some base software written by Tatum Software.
+Chris Garrison and Ysabelle Coutu, and Allison Hughes, created the trauma nursing tutor, with help from Sue VanVactor and substative feedback from Teresa Millwater.
 Jon Morgan and J. Nick Hobbs created several initial tutors.
 Mark Cohen created the CLS simulation and helped create Herbal along with Steve Haynes.
 D2P is based on theories of learning and retention arising from Jong Kim's thesis work.
-ONR supported creating the tutoring language; MCWL has supported creating the tutors, Chris Carolan currently, and previously Ray Pursel and Jack Sparks.
+ONR supported creating the tutoring language; MCWL has supported creating the tutors, Chris Carolan, Ray Pursel and Jack Sparks.
 Peter Weyhrauch at Charles River Analytics has given useful comments and helped develop the approach, as well as serving as the prime on some contracts.
 Jim Niehaus was PI on a project for ARL/Orlando to discuss how to tie tutors to simulations.

 This project draws upon numerous ONR contracts, for the theory, for the application into an architecture, for a modeling language, and for building the tutors.